ColeMiller21/LIRI-Bot/README.md

 ### movie-this

-By typing in node liri.js movie-this '<movie name here>'
+By typing in node liri.js movie-this <movie name here>

     - This will search through the OMDB API for the movie information and return